 ADVERTISING

-Support for older people to be expanded from 2027
+Support for older people is to be expanded from 2027 onwards

 Darmstadt.
-The Workers' Welfare Association (AWO) in Darmstadt is committed to expanding community care in the science city.
-The goal is to support older people in additional districts with specially trained caregivers so they can live independently in their own homes for as long as possible.
+The Workers' Welfare Association (AWO) Darmstadt is committed to expanding community care services in the city of science.
+The goal is to support elderly people in additional districts with specially trained caregivers so that they can live independently in their own homes for as long as possible.

-"Older people want to be able to live independently in their own homes for as long as possible.
-Community care workers provide excellent help and support for this," explains AWO Chairman Michael Siebel .
+“Older people want to be able to live independently in their own homes for as long as possible.
+Community care workers provide excellent help and support in this regard,” explains AWO Chairman Michael Siebel .

-Since the launch of the Hessian state program for community care in 2018, community care workers have served as a link between medical, nursing, and social care .
-They provide psychosocial support to older people, coordinate support services, promote neighborhood contacts, and thus actively contribute to counteracting loneliness in old age.
+Since the launch of the Hessian state program for community care in 2018, community care workers have acted as a link between medical, nursing, and social care .
+They provide psychosocial support to older people, coordinate assistance services, promote neighborhood contacts, and thus actively contribute to counteracting loneliness in old age.

-In Darmstadt , four districts are currently staffed with community care workers.
-They are considered important contacts there, enabling older people to participate in society and live longer in their own homes.
+In Darmstadt, four districts currently have community care workers.
+They are considered important contacts there and enable older people to participate in society and live longer in their home environment.

 AWO plans expansion from 2027

-The current state policy expires at the end of 2026.
+The current state guideline expires at the end of 2026.
 However, according to the coalition agreement of the Hessian state government, the program is to continued and expanded .
-A new state policy is planned January 1, 2027
+A new state guideline is planned January 1, 2027

-The AWO is also involved in the "Alliance for Care" and supports the petition "Carers with a Pilot Function for Older People in Hesse: Maintain and Expand Community Care Nationwide .
+The AWO is also involved in the "Alliance for Care" and supports the petition "Caregiver-like figures with a guiding function for older people in Hesse: Maintain and expand community care across the board .

 (DARMSTADT – RED/AWO)